Listonic Logo

 Foods not to eat

-• High-Sugar Snacks: Avoid candies, pastries, and sodas that can cause energy crashes.
+• High-Sugar Snacks: Avoid sugary snacks, candies, and energy bars that can lead to energy crashes and fatigue on the slopes.

-• Fried Foods: Steer clear of fried chicken, fries, and doughnuts as they can be heavy and hard to digest.
+• Fried Foods: Minimize intake of fried foods as they can be heavy on the stomach and may cause discomfort while skiing.

 Main benefits